Miragon/miranum-ide/spring-boot-apps/miranum-deployment/README.md

 ### Miranum Deployment Server

-The Miranum Deployment Server is a single api for the *Miranum-IDE* to deploy process artifacts to.
+The Miranum Deployment Server is a single API for the *Miranum-IDE* to deploy process artifacts to.
 It transfers the process artifacts to applications which implement the Miranum Deployment Receiver library.

 #### Miranum Deployment Server REST

-> A full example is available in the [miranum-deployment-service](miranum-deployment-service) module.
+> A full example is available in the [miranum-deployment-service](https://github.com/Miragon/miranum-ide/tree/main/spring-boot-apps/miranum-deployment/miranum-deployment-service) module.

 1. Add the Miranum Deployment Server REST starter to your spring application.